 University of Colorado Boulder was founded in 1876, and is located in an urban setting on about 600 acres.
 Along with its undergraduate colleges, the school has graduate programs through the College of Engineering and Applied Science, the School of Education, and the Law School.
-With a population of just over 27,000 undergraduate and nearly 6,000 graduate students, there are plenty of opportunities for extracurricular activities.
+With a population of nearly 28,000 undergraduate and 6,000 graduate students, there are plenty of opportunities for extracurricular activities.

 Students can utilize on-campus resources like an observatory, planetarium, mountain research station, and the Alliance for Teaching, Learning, and Society Center (ATLAS).
 This program was established in 1997.
 It unites students with leaders in the fields of academics, industry, and government to help accomplish goals.
 There are also more than 14 academic programs for undergrads that feature classes from top faculty members and offer smaller class sizes.